mark-hennessy/flow-vs-typescript/README.md

 2. Keep the default settings and click Next 5 times

-Note: Avoid clicking the Previous button as that can cause the wizard to skip the module import step, which would lead to the "src" folder not showing up in IntelliJ's Project view.
+Note: Avoid clicking the Previous button as that can cause the wizard to skip the module import step, which may lead to the "src" folder not showing up in IntelliJ's Project view.

 3. Select 1.8 as the Project SDK
 4. Next > Finish